 Following the discovery of silver ore in the late 1860s in this central Nevada region, Belmont exploded with prospectors hoping to strike it rich.
 Before Belmont really took off, the Nye County seat was in the formerly successful mining town of Ione.
 With most of Ione’s population relocating to Belmont in search of silver, Belmont soon became the county seat.
-By 1875, the community was granted $3400 to construct a courthouse, which was completed a year later in 1876.
+By 1875, the community was granted $3,400 to construct a courthouse, which was designed by Carson City architect J.K.
+Winchell and completed a year later in 1876.

 Belmont Courthouse History

-As the timber roofs were the most valued part of many homes and buildings in Belmont, most were striped down and taken to the next camp.
-As a result, most of the buildings have become severely dilapidated, but nonetheless interesting.
+As the timber roofs were the most valued part of many homes and buildings in Belmont, most were stripped down and taken to the next camp.
+As a result, most of the buildings have become severely dilapidated, but remain nonetheless fascinating to gaze upon.
 Luckily, the Belmont Courthouse sets itself apart in this case, as the roof was left completely intact.
 The craftsmanship on this structure, in general, is immaculate; the original roof managed to remain intact from the 1870s all the way up until a few years ago.
 While the roof stayed put, the jail cells in the rear of the property did not.
 Stripped from the building after the jail cells were needed in the new county seat, the jail cells were removed and transferred to Gabbs.
 After many years of use, the fascinating historic cells were returned to Belmont and can be viewed at the rear of the property today.

 Visiting the Belmont Courthouse Today